surajwate/Titanic---Machine-Learning-from-Disaster/README.md

 3. **Download the dataset from Kaggle:**
    - Download `train.csv` and `test.csv` from the [competition page](https://www.kaggle.com/c/titanic/data).
    - Place them in the `input/` folder.

+**Note**: Ensure that you run the Python scripts from the root folder of the repository (`Titanic-Machine-Learning-from-Disaster`).
+The scripts rely on relative paths to load data from the `input/` folder and save outputs.

 ## Data